TobiasPSP/doneland_sources/Components/OpAmp/README.md

 <img src="/assets/images/opampsmall.png" width="80%" height="80%" />

-# Operational Amplifier (OpAmp)
+# Operational Amplifier

-> Switching Loads And Amplifying Currents
+> OpAmp: Switching Loads And Amplifying Currents

 An *operational amplifier* (*OpAmp*) is an extremely versatile component: it amplifies the difference between two input voltages.
 This simple functionality enables a surprisingly wide area of functionalities: